-We often think of philanthropy in the context of the ultra-high net worth individual with a high profile charitable foundation, but in reality the spectrum is much broader – and so are the tax breaks.
-In this article we take a look at the various tax efficient gifting options available in the UK.
+We often think of philanthropy in the context of ultra-high-net-worth individuals with high profile charities, but in reality the spectrum is much broader – and so are the tax breaks.
+In this article we take a look at the various tax-efficient gifting options available in the UK.

 One-off and regular donations

-Most individuals will have made one-off or regular donations to a UK charity and be familiar with the concept of Gift Aid.
-The Gift Aid scheme allows an individual to donate to UK (or certain EEA) charities a sum which is net of basic rate income tax relief, with the charity then able to reclaim the basic rate tax direct from the government.
+Most people will have made one-off or regular donations to a UK charity and be familiar with the concept of Gift Aid.
+The Gift Aid scheme allows an individual to donate to qualifying charities a sum that is net of basic rate income tax relief, with the charity then able to reclaim the basic rate tax direct from the government.
 A £1 donation is therefore worth £1.25 to the charity.

-Donations will qualify for Gift Aid provided the donor has paid enough UK tax for the year.
+Donations qualify for Gift Aid if the donor has paid enough UK tax for the year.
 This will be the case provided the donations are not more than four times the taxpayer’s UK tax liability for the year.
-The tax can be either income or capital gains tax (CGT).
+The tax can be either income tax or capital gains tax (CGT).

-Higher and additional rate tax payers can claim from HM Revenue & Customs (HMRC) the difference between the basic rate tax claimed by the charity and the higher or additional rate tax paid.
-For example, from a £1,000 donation, the charity would receive £1,250 and the higher rate taxpayer could claim further tax relief of £250 to reflect the additional 20% paid.
-It is also possible to carry back current year donations to the previous tax year to accelerate the relief.
+Higher and additional rate taxpayers can reclaim the difference between the basic rate tax claimed by the charity and the higher or additional rate tax paid from HM Revenue & Customs (HMRC).
+For example, for a £1,000 donation, the charity would receive £1,250 and a higher rate taxpayer could claim further tax relief of £250.
+It’s also possible to carry back current year donations to the previous tax year in order to accelerate the tax relief.

-Gifts to charity are exempt from inheritance tax (IHT), therefore regular charitable donations can be an effective way of reducing the value of an individual’s estate for IHT purposes without the adverse IHT implications often associated with making gifts.
+Gifts to charities are exempt from inheritance tax (IHT), so regular charitable donations can be an effective way of reducing the value of an individual’s estate for IHT purposes, but without the adverse IHT implications usually associated with making gifts.

 Payroll giving

-Some employers offer payroll giving schemes, whereby charitable donations are deducted from an employee’s gross salary before tax.
-This can be an effective way to donate regularly and removes the need for higher and additional rate taxpayers to claim tax relief.
+Some employers offer payroll giving schemes, through which charitable donations are deducted from an employee’s gross salary before tax.
+This can be an effective way to donate regularly and removes the need for higher and additional rate taxpayers to claim tax relief through their tax returns.
 It also removes the administrative burden for the charity of claiming Gift Aid.

 Gifts of quoted shares and land